xSke/mechs.team/docs/player-pages/notable-shadowed/allan-kranch.md

 # Allan Kranch (He/Him)

-Augusto joined the Core Mechanics during the Season 18 Elections after a trade with the Boston Flowers in exchange for Jaylen Hotdogfingers.
-On Season 23, Day 14, Allan retreated to the Shadows in exchange for Mindy Kugel through Voicemail.
+Allan Kranch joined the Core Mechanics during the Season 18 Elections after a trade with the Boston Flowers in exchange for [Jaylen Hotdogfingers](/players/jaylen-hotdogfingers).
+On Season 23, Day 14, Allan retreated to the Shadows in exchange for [Mindy Kugel](/players/mindy-kugel) through Voicemail.

 In Lore, Allan Kranch refers to two creatures, a pirate captain crawdad and a wetland elemental from Massachusetts.